MIAMI SENIOR HIGH SCHOOL - HOME OF THE STINGAREES! PROUD TO BE AN 'A' RATED SCHOOL

 The Miami High School Alumni Association's mission is to promote the preservation of Miami High School, to organize its alumni into a group to support the school, to offer scholarships to deserving seniors, and to raise funds for the preservation of the school.

-The Miami High School Alumni Association has donated over $324,547 to Miami High students and organizations since 2009.
-The Association's contributions to MHS and its students include $202,750 in scholarships, $5,000 to the four-time State Champions "Lady Stings" Girls Basketball Team towards the cost of new uniforms and championship road trip expenses, $3,000 to The Million Dollar Band “Winter Guard” towards the cost of new uniforms, $3,000 to the Junior ROTC supporting their competition and college exploratory trip expenses, $1,000 to the FAME program, $10,385 to the Choir and Drama programs, $8000 towards replacement of four Royal Palms at Colombia Park, eight Mediterranean style lamp posts for placement at East Patio and to various other programs and services as requested by the school
+The Miami High School Alumni Association has donated over $653,153 to Miami High students and organizations since 2009.
+The Association's contributions to MHS and its students include $408,850 in scholarships, $5,000 to the four-time State Champions "Lady Stings" Girls Basketball Team towards the cost of new uniforms and championship road trip expenses, $3,000 to The Million Dollar Band “Winter Guard” towards the cost of new uniforms, $3,000 to the Junior ROTC supporting their competition and college exploratory trip expenses, $1,000 to the FAME program, $11,885 to the Choir and Drama programs, $8000 towards replacement of four Royal Palms at Colombia Park, eight Mediterranean style lamp posts for placement at East Patio, beautification of the "Jungle Patio", mounting and displaying at MHS the "Lost Mural" (1937 work of art by Denman Fink), and to various other programs and services as requested by the school.

 Membership provides support to our school, its students, and school programs.